Professor Sarah Blandy

-My following supervisees successfully completed their PhDs in 2017-18:
+My following supervisees have successfully completed their PhDs

 Title/Description: Awarding Body: People Involved: Dates: Amount: Advisory Board member for research project on Materialising Kinship: Cycles of life at the Norwegian cabin Norwegian Research Council Marianne Lien, University of Oslo and Simone Abram, University of Durham 2016-2020 £667,000 Invited seminar on 'Enduring Property Relations'